mayerjRRR/CycleGAN-Tensorflow/README.md

 ### Prerequisites:

-- a working Python 3.6.x installation
+- a working Python 3.6 installation
-- a working CUDA installation for tensorflow 1.8.0
+- a working CUDA installation for TensorFlow
 - optionally a virtual environment

 ### Installation: